Crime statistics: Classification

 While most jurisdictions could probably agree about what constitutes a murder, what constitutes a homicide may be more problematic, while a crime against the person could vary widely.
 Legislation differences often means the ingredients of offences vary between jurisdictions.

 The International Crime victims Survey has been done in over 70 countries to date and has been a 'de facto' standard for defining common crimes.
 Complete list of countries participating and the 11 defined crimes can be found at the project web site.

-In March 2015 the UNODC published the first version of the International Classification of Crime for Statistical Purposes (ICCS).
+In March 2015 the UNODC published the first version of the "International Classification of Crime for Statistical Purposes" (ICCS).
+According to the UNODC, there have been more than three million homicides in Africa since the year 2000.

 Measures

 More complex measures involve measuring the numbers of discrete victims and offenders as well as repeat victimisation rates and recidivism.
 Repeat victimisation involves measuring how often the same victim is subjected to a repeat occurrence of an offence, often by the same offender.
 Repetition rate measures are often used to assess the effectiveness of interventions.